Caty McNally: 2022: US Open final & top 15 in doubles, top 100 in singles

 At the St. Petersburg Trophy in February, McNally teamed up with Anna Kalinskaya to win the doubles title, beating Polish Alicja Rosolska and New Zealander Erin Routliffe in the final; it was her fifth on the WTA Tour.
-The win took her to a career high No. 16 in the rankings on 14 February 2022.
+The win took her to a career high No. 16 in the rankings on February 14, 2022.

 She reached a second doubles final for the season with Kalinskaya at the Washington Open, defeating second seeded Belgian pair of world No. 1 in doubles, Elise Mertens, and Greet Minnen.
-They lost in the final to top seeded American Jessica Pegula and Erin Routliffe.
+They lost in the final to top seeded Jessica Pegula and Erin Routliffe.

 At the US Open, she and Taylor Townsend reached the doubles final, losing to Krejčíková and Siniaková.
 At the Ostrava Open the following month, she reached the quarterfinals of the singles before being beaten by Iga Świątek.
 In doubles, she teamed up with Alycia Parks for the first time.
 They were unseeded, but beat the first and fourth seeds en route to the final, where they beat third seeds Rosolska and Routliffe to win the title.
 It was McNally's sixth doubles title.

-In November, she won the WTA 125 Midland Classic defeating Anna-Lena Friedsam in straight sets and made her top 100 debut in singles, at world No. 94 on 7 November 2022.
+In November, she won her first WTA 125 title at the Midland Classic defeating Anna-Lena Friedsam in straight sets and made her top 100 debut in singles, at world No. 94 on November 7, 2022.

-2023: Second WTA Tour semifinal and top 75 in singles
+2023: Top 60 in singles, hiatus due to injury

-At the Mérida Open, she reached her first WTA Tour semifinal defeating third seed Zhu Lin, Katie Volynets and Kimberly Birrell.
-She lost to qualifier Rebecca Peterson.
+At the Mérida Open, McNally reached her second WTA Tour semifinal defeating third seed Zhu Lin, Katie Volynets and Kimberly Birrell.
+She then lost to qualifier Rebecca Peterson.
 As a result, she reached the top 75, rising 17 positions.
-Playing with Diane Parry, she won her seventh doubles title, beating Wang Xinyu and Wu Fang-hsien in the final.
+At the same tournament, playing with Diane Parry, she won her seventh doubles title, beating Wang Xinyu and Wu Fang-hsien in the final.

+In what turned out to be her last event of the season, McNally lost in the first round at Wimbledon to Jodie Burrage.
+An elbow injury subsequently forced her to withdraw from the US Open.

+2024: Transylvania Open doubles title, elbow surgery and comeback

+McNally withdrew from the Australian Open.
+She briefly returned to the tour in February, playing at the Transylvania Open, where she won the doubles title with Asia Muhammad, as well as tournaments in Linz and Puerto Vallarta, before undergoing surgery on her elbow at the renowned Andrews Sports Medicine and Orthopaedic Center in Alabama in March.

+She made her comeback in November 2024 at the WTA 125 Dow Tennis Classic in Midland, Michigan, defeating Leonie Küng in the first round, before losing her next match to Alycia Parks.

+The following month, McNally won her first title since her return to action at the Tampa W50 event, and as a result, jumped 223 places in the WTA singles rankings to world No. 543.